-The Read Unique ID Number instruction accesses a factory-set read-only 128-bit number that is unique to each BY25Q128ES device.
+The Read Unique ID Number instruction accesses a factory-set read-only 128-bit number that is unique to each BY25Q32EL device.
 The ID number can be used in conjunction with user software methods to help prevent copying or cloning of a system.
-The Read Unique ID instruction is initiated by driving the /CS pin low and shifting the instruction code "4Bh" followed by four bytes of dummy clocks.
-After which, the 128-bit ID is shifted out on the falling edge of SCLK as shown in Figure 27.
+The Read Unique ID instruction is initiated by driving the /CS pin low and shifting the instruction code "4Bh" followed by four or five bytes of dummy clocks in SPI mode.